 \subsection{Implementation details}

 All presented models were trained on NVIDIA A100 GPUs.
-Videos were subsampled at 1 frame per second.
+Videos were subsampled at 1 frame per second before doing the experiments to reduce the data size.
 Soft data augmentation (shift, rotate, scale) was used in all experiments following \cite{czempiel2020tecno}.
 Each experiment, except the pretraining phase of FedTCC, was run for a minimum of 6 epochs and stopped when the validation F1-score stops improving for 3 consecutive epochs.
 FedTCC was pretrained for 30 epochs.
 The Cholec80 dataset was divided into splits containing 40-8-32 (training-validation-testing) videos following state-of-the-art usage.
 Each of the other 4 datasets in MultiChole2022 was divided into splits of 13-6-6 (training-validation-testing) by stratified random sampling.
 In all semi-supervised experiments, only the Cholec80 validation split was used.
 The validation splits of all the datasets were only used for the fully supervised baselines.